linnienaryshkin/ai.delivery/ai.history.md

 1987 **Control Systems**

 > One of the first and most famous applications of fuzzy logic was in controlling systems, such as electronic appliances and motors.
-In 1987, the first commercially available fuzzy logic controlled product, a washing machine by Matsushita Electric, was introduced in Japan.
+In 1987, the first commercially available fuzzy logic-controlled product, a washing machine by Matsushita Electric, was introduced in Japan.
 This washing machine used fuzzy logic to determine the wash cycle length and water intake necessary by assessing the dirtiness of the clothes, leading to better energy and water usage.

 1986 **Backpropagation**